thatfiredev/firebase-compose/firestore/README.md

 If you're displaying a list of data, you likely want to bind the `Snack` objects to one of the `Lazy` Composables, such as `LazyColumn` or `LazyRow`.

-Firebase Compose can help you do this (almost) automatically!
+Firebase Compose can help you do this instantly!

 ### Using the `CollectionState`